 Part 15: Class A Statement.
 This equipment has been tested and found to comply with the limits for a Class A digital device, pursuant to Part 15 of the FCC Rules.
 These limits are designed to provide reasonable protection against harmful interference when the equipment is operated in a commercial environment.
 This equipment generates, uses, and can radiate radio-frequency energy and, if not installed and used in accordance with the instruction manual, may cause harmful interference to radio communications.
-Operation of this equipment in a residential area is likely to cause harmful interference in which case the user will be required to correct the interference at his own expense.
+Operation of this equipment in a residential area is likely to cause harmful interference, in which case the user will be required to correct the interference at his/her own expense.

 Part 68: Network Registration Number.
 This equipment is registered with the FCC in accordance with Part 68 of the FCC Rules.
-It is identified by an FCC registration number.
+It is identified by FCC registration number AS593M-13283-MF-E. Refer to "Federal Communications Commission Statement" in "About This Book" for more information regarding Part 68.